 Pierson initially learned of the concept of tokens at the Ohio Fair Managers meeting in Columbus, OH.
 She met a representative from Osborne Coinage (parent company of TokensDirect) there who was “very helpful, right from the start” recalls Pierson.

 “We originally looked at a smaller sized token but they (Osborne rep) suggested a larger size because it would make a better presentation and have more room for a sponsor and fair logo” said Peirce.

 Ultimately, Pierson settled on a token that is slightly larger than a half-dollar, and had 10,000 minted for just pennies apiece.
 “Most vendors use dollar bills and quarters, but not many use half-dollars” she explained, “so the tokens really stand out.”

-Each vendor is responsible for bringing the fair tokens to the fair office the day after receiving them.
+Each vendor at the Green County Fair is responsible for bringing the fair tokens to the fair office the day after receiving them.
 Pierson and her staff count the tokens and issue a receipt for the amount of tokens collected from each vendor.
 At the conclusion of the fair, vendors are issued a check for the amount of the fair tokens submitted for reimbursement.

 Fair tokens are also more “green” because they are re-usable each year, while paper certificates are destroyed at the conclusion of the event.